 San Carlos de Bariloche (Patagonian Andes)

-Our Group 4 Spanish Program is 20 hour/week of group lessons and is our most popular option.
+Our Group 4 (hours) Spanish Program is 20 hour/week of group lessons and is our most popular option.
 Classes are held in the morning and afternoon.
-There is a maximum of 5 students per class, but the average is less.
+There is a maximum of 6 students per class, but the average is less.
 All students take an oral and written evaluation and are separated by level of ability.
 We have students of all ages that participate in our programs.
 Private Lessons are a great way for those with limited time and a specific language need to accelerate their language learning, but still have time to enjoy everything that Bariloche has to offer.
-The program is only 15 hours/week, 3 hours/day, so you have more time to hike, ski and travel, while not losing anything with regard to learning Spanish.
+The program is only 10 hours/week, 2 hours/day, so you have more time to hike, ski and travel, while not losing anything with regard to learning Spanish.
+Students can also ask for more private hours per day.
 The Super Intensive Program option is 6 hours/day of classes in the morning and afternoon.
 The first four hours are group lessons and the last two are private.
 This is our most intense language option and combines the different learning benefits of group and private lessons.
-Often, students who choose this program, use the group lessons to continue and further their overall language learning goals, while using the private lessons to focus on certain aspects of the language that give them the most trouble.
 We can also use the private lessons to focus on a professional aspect to the language such as business or medicine.
+Class hour: 55 minutes.

 Our Homestay Option is with specially selected families and included; half board and private room.
 Staying with a family is the best way to practice Spanish and learn about the local culture.
-All families are within a 10 minute walk of the school.
+All families are within a 15/30 minute walk of the school.
 All are welcoming to students and understand that students need interaction to learn Spanish.
 We also have the possibility of shared and private apartments and we can help set up stays at local hotels and hostels.
+One week means 7 nights.

 Bariloche is one of the most important tourist attractions of Argentina!
 It is located at the foot of Los Andes and south cost of Nahuel Huapi lake and it is the biggest city of Rio Negro Province.
 The school is located in the “centro civico” or center of town and offers comfortable premises all year round.
 Around the School you will find everything you might need for your convenience: hostels, cabins, supermarkets, all kind of stores, beer breweries, restaurants, bars, bus stops, and more.